twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Where $\lambda_i=0.15$, the regularization on the intercept terms, is currently 5 times higher than $\lambda_f=0.03$, the regularization on the factors.

+Note: for now, to avoid overfitting on our very small dataset, we only use 1-dimensional factors.
+We expect to increase this dimensionality as our dataset size grows significantly.

 The resulting scores that we use for each note are the note intercept terms $i_n$.
 These scores on our current data give an approximately Normal distribution, where notes with the highest and lowest intercepts tend to have factors closer to zero.

-In general, we set the thresholds to achieve a “Helpful” status at 0.40, including less than 10% of the notes, and our threshold to achieve a “Not Helpful” status at $-0.05 - 0.8 \* abs(f_n)$.
+In general, we set the thresholds to achieve a “Helpful” status at 0.40, including less than 10% of the notes, and our threshold to achieve a “Not Helpful” status at $-0.05 - 0.8 \* \text{abs}(f_n)$.
-We also require that "Helpful" notes have $abs(f_n) < 0.50$ to identify notes that may lack broad support despite having an intercept $i_n > 0.40$.
+We also require that "Helpful" notes have $\text{abs}(f_n) < 0.50$ to identify notes that may lack broad support despite having an intercept $i_n > 0.40$.
 We assign "Not Helpful" status to additional notes based on the upper bound of the uncertainty interval of their intercept (at $-0.04$) as defined in the [Modeling Uncertainty](#modeling-uncertainty) section.
 The [Tag Outlier Filtering](#tag-outlier-filtering) section describes an extension to the general thresholds.